 Every month the team gets together to brainstorm the agenda based on research and data insights – to create fresh content that has unrivaled accuracy and speckled with real insights.

-We are a reader-supported website.
+We depend on you spreading the word about KillerGuitarRigs in order to keep making these free guides and resources.
 Thanks to your interest in our work, we’ve been growing rapidly and have been able to publish high-quality content on a regular schedule.